hadilotfy/Python-SQLite-Hands-on/README.md

-# Python-SQLite-Hands-on
+# Streamline-ETL-Reporting

-This is a demo for ETL python script.
+A Python script designed for ETL (Extract, Transform, Load) operations with a LiteSQL database, implemented in an efficient and optimized manner.

 ## Description

-This is a python script to create and initialize a liteSQL db, add data to the db, read the data from the DB, dump to CSV and JSON files, then read those files and generate a report that provides some insights in the data.
+This Python script performs the following tasks:
+1. Database Creation & Initialization: Sets up a LiteSQL database.
+2. Data Insertion: Inserts data into the database.
+3. Data Retrieval: Reads data from the database.
+4. Data Export: Exports data to CSV and JSON files.
+5. Reporting: Generates insightful reports based on the data.

+This project aims to streamline data management and reporting processes, making it easier to efficiently handle and analyze data.

 ## Requirements